 Swimming is another solo sport that’s a little more solo than the others.
 Swimming is a low-impact sport you can partake in at any age, which is great considering the world’s population of people age 60 and older is expected to double by 2050.

 If you’re interested in swimming, but want the social circle of the other team sports, you’ll need to branch out with other people in your area.
 Adult swim teams may also be available in your community.
+Just be sure to choose a pool with a glass finish — these pool tiles can last almost indefinitely compared to fiberglass or plaster finishes.

 While finding team sports and sports activities as an adult isn’t as easy as when you were in college or High School, there are still plenty of fitness activities out there.
 Don’t be afraid to ask around or to dabble in different sports to see what works for you.